This Day In Music: July 25

 July 25, 1974 ~ Electronic keyboardist, guitarist, bassist Daniel Hunt born in Liverpool, UK ~ Co-founding member, principal songwriter of electronic outfit Ladytron, earning a cult following by paying hommage to retro styles such as new wave and Krautrock.
 The band has recorded well over half a dozen albums, starting with the acclaimed 604 released in 2001.
 Hunt has also served as producer for artists such as Christina Aguilera, Marina Ribatski, and notably bandmate Helen Marnie, producing the latter's 2013 Crystal World solo debut album, and worked on a number of soundtracks

-July 25, 1973 ~ Pop rock outfit the Doobie Brothers release their China Grove single ~ Released as the second and final single from the band's The Captain And Me, following Long Train Runnin', it would reach top 20 Billboard Hot 100.
+July 25, 1973 ~ Pop rock outfit the Doobie Brothers release their China Grove single ~ Released as the second and final single from the band's The Captain And Me, China Grove would peak at No.15 Billboard Hot 100.
 As to the subject of the song, writer Tom Johnston thought he had created a fictional town called China Grove near San Antonio, Texas, but later learned it really exists from a cab driver.
 Johnston explained the band had been on tour passing through the town, and he must have seen a road sign with the name but somehow had forgotten about it.
 The actual town of China Grove is located some 12 miles east of downtown San Antonio, and at the time the song was written must have had a population of no more than 400 residents

 July 25, 1971 ~ Country singer, guitarist, songwriter Roger Creager born in Corpus Christi, Texas, USA ~ Aimed to become a country singer since age 6.
 Recorded over half a dozen albums, starting with Having Fun All Wrong released in 1998.
 Well-known songs include The Everclear Song, I Got The Guns, Long Way To Mexico, and I'm From The Beer Joint